 If a court refuses an application to grant you bail you have two options:

 Once you have been refused bail by a court, it can be difficult to reapply.
 You cannot reapply for bail before the same court unless you can demonstrate a change in circumstances since your last bail application, or that your last bail application was not properly made.
-Having a decision to refuse bail reviewed by the Supreme Court requires you to demonstrate some sort of error by court that refused bail in the 1st instance.
-Usually, it takes several weeks before your bail appeal can be heard by the Supreme Court or for sufficient passage of time to pass in order to show athe change of circumstances required to reapply for bail before the same court that initially refused bail.
+Having a decision to refuse bail reviewed by the Supreme Court requires you to demonstrate some sort of error by court that refused bail in the first instance.
+Usually, it takes several weeks before your bail appeal can be heard by the Supreme Court or for sufficient passage of time to pass in order to show a change of circumstances required to reapply for bail before the same court that initially refused bail.

-This is why it is important to have proper legal representation when you apply for bail.
+Therefore, it is important to have proper legal representation when you apply for bail.

-Schedule 2 Offender
+Schedule 2 Bail

 For information about Schedule 2 Bail and exceptional circumstances: see our dedicated page on Schedule 2 Bail and Exceptional Circumstances.

 If you breach your bail you may be arrested and brought to court.
 Depending on what you have done to breach your bail, you may also be charged.
 If you fail to attend court, it is likely an arrest warrant will be issued by the court.

 If you cannot attend court for whatever reason, you must attend court as soon as possible thereafter.
 For example, if you forget your court appointment, you should hand yourself into court the following day.
 If you are too ill to attend court, you are to obtain a medical certificate and attend court, with the medical certificate, as soon as you are well enough.
 It is recommended that you get legal advice if you are handing yourself in or have missed court.
 A top criminal lawyer or barrister may be able to assist you in getting your bail reset.